yWorks/generator-yfiles-app/README.md

 Here is a rundown of the options you have:

+#### Which framework do you want to use?
+You can choose between a pre-build starter kit with framework integration (Angular, React, Vue.js), or create a plain project where the generator prompts you for further options.

+* No framework
+* Angular
+* React
+* Vue.js

 #### Application name
 The name of the app and of the first class.
 Only valid JavaScript identifiers (consisting of \[a-zA-Z$_]) are accepted.